cernopendata/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

 As explained in the [Physics Object page](../objects#detector-information-for-identification), a mandatory task in the physics analysis is to identify electrons, i.e. to separate “real” objects from “fakes”.
 The criteria depend on the type of analysis.

 The selection is based on cuts on a small number of variables.
 Different thresholds are used for electrons found in the ECAL barrel and the ECAL endcap.
-Electron selection variables may be categorized in three groups:
+Selection variables may be categorized in three groups:

-- e-ID variables (shower shape, track cluster matching etc)
+- photon ID variables (shower shape, track cluster matching etc)
 - isolation variables
 - conversion rejection variables.

-The standard identification and isolation algorithm results can be accessed from the physics object classes and the recommended working points are documented in the the [public data page for electron for 2010 and 2011](https://twiki.cern.ch/twiki/bin/view/CMSPublic/EgammaPublicData).
+The standard identification and isolation algorithm results can be accessed from the [electron object class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_5_3_30/doc/html/d0/d6d/classreco_1_1GsfElectron.html) and the recommended working points are documented in the the [public data page for electron for 2010 and 2011](https://twiki.cern.ch/twiki/bin/view/CMSPublic/EgammaPublicData).
 The values implemented in the example code [ElectronAnalyzer.cc](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2012/PhysObjectExtractor/src/ElectronAnalyzer.cc) are those recommended for 2012.

 Three levels of identification criteria are defined